-Every year in United States, approximately $150 to $400 billion worth of sports bets get placed illegally.
-Clearly estimates vary, but it’s certain that only a small fraction of sports betting that occurs in the U.S. is done lawfully in Las Vegas, Nevada, the only state in which federal law permits betting on single games.
+Every year in United States, citizens illegally wager approximately $150 to $400 billion on sports.
+Clearly estimates vary, but it’s certain that only a small fraction (about 3%) of sports betting occurring in the U.S. is done lawfully in Las Vegas, Nevada, the only state in which federal law permits full-fledged sports betting.

 And that’s just the way it’s been for 25 years.
 But over the past decade, New Jersey has been fighting tirelessly to bring sports betting to the Garden State, and they’re on the brink of making it happen.
-Against tall odds, the Supreme Court of the United States (SCOTUS) has agreed to take New Jersey’s case against the leagues — the NCAA, NFL and other pro sports leagues — and consider whether New Jersey and other states should be allowed to legalize sports betting.
-SCOTUS will hear the case sometime during its current term.
+Against tall odds in 2017, the Supreme Court of the United States (SCOTUS) agreed to take New Jersey’s case against the leagues — the NCAA, NFL and other pro sports leagues — and consider whether New Jersey and other states should be allowed to legalize sports betting.
 Now, somewhat ignorant reader, let’s talk.

-New Jersey and the NCAA, NFL and Major Pro Sports Leagues Have a Date in the Supreme Court, With States’ Rights and a Big Industry on the Line
+New Jersey and the NCAA, NFL and Major Pro Sports Leagues Have Battled in the Supreme Court Over Sports Betting, With States’ Rights and a Big Industry on the Line

 What do you mean possible legalization?
 I have friends who make bets with each other on sports, so you’re telling me that’s not legal?